 The Career Services Center would like to know your post-graduation plans whether it is employment, graduate/professional school, military service, etc. Please complete the brief online First Destination 2015 Survey accessible on the Career Services Center website at NotreDameCollege.edu/Careers.

 The link will be available beginning April 10, 2015.

-Graduates will receive a limited number of tickets for guests.
+Graduates will receive up to six (6) tickets maximum for guests (no exceptions).
 Due to limited seating, no requests for additional tickets will be taken.
 Please remember that guests wishing to attend Commencement will need a ticket to be admitted.